 The richness of the Android ecosystem lies in its community.
 Most regular users won’t bother with additional tweaks and will use their devices as they are out of the box.
 However, as soon as your interest peaks, the chances of improving your experience rise substantially.
-Just like with Google Camera ports and advancements in mobile photography they bring to the table.
+Just like Google Camera ports and advancements in mobile photography bring Google goodies to the table in their Pixel devices.
 Today, we’ll teach you how to install Gcam on Android and why you should do it.

 What are Gcam ports

 First some background.
 Gcam or Google Camera is the official Google camera app developed for Google’s lineup of Pixel devices.
 The Play Store version usually won’t work on non-Pixel devices so some good and knowledgeable people decided to port it to a variety of other devices.

 Then, they unified, in a way, and most ports are available on this one Gcam HUB website.
 And may blessings be upon them, as Google Camera significantly improves photography on so many devices.

 Utilizing Google’s supreme photo processing and computational photography, these ports provide much better overall results than most stock Camera apps.
 In some instances and on certain devices, differences are not as noticeable.
 But, in most cases, getting a GCAM port brings an astonishing improvement.

 Add interesting features like Night Sight for night shots (an absolute improvement over most stock cameras) or Astrophotography, and you got yourself quite an advancement in comparison to your stock camera.